wazazaby/vimebu/README.md

 ```

 ### Create metrics with label values that aren't string
-You can use `Builder.LabelBool`, `Builder.LabelInt` and `Builder.LabelFloat` to append boolean, integer or float label values to the builder.
+You can use `Builder.LabelBool`, `Builder.LabelInt`, `Builder.LabelFloat` or `Builder.LabelStringer` to append boolean, integer, float or fmt.Stringer label values to the builder.

 For now, vimebu doesn't expose more helper methods.